 A quantum algorithm is a step-by-step instruction, where each step can be performed on a quantum computer.
 The term ‘quantum’ is used for those algorithms that utilize some basic features of quantum computations, such as quantum entanglement or quantum superposition.

 These algorithms can be applied in various fields, including search and optimization, cryptography, solving large systems linear equations, and simulation of quantum systems.
 The five most popular quantum algorithms are —

 - Shor’s algorithm factors integers in polynomial time

 - Grover’s algorithm can quickly solve unstructured search problems

 - Simon’s algorithm solves a specific problem exponentially faster and with fewer queries than the best deterministic classical algorithm.

 - Bernstein–Vazirani algorithm was developed to prove an oracle separation between complexity classes BPP and BQP.

 - Deutsch–Jozsa algorithm was the first to show that using a quantum computer as a computational tool for a particular problem can be advantageous.

 The era of the quantum financial system is about to begin.
 Within the next decade, quantum computing will most probably become one of the mainstream solutions in the finance sector.

-According to the MarketsandMarkets Research report, the quantum computing market size is expected to reach $1.76 billion by 2026 from $472 million in 2021, growing at a CAGR of 30.1% during the forecast period.
-The early adoption of quantum-based technologies in the finance sector is expected to fuel the growth of the market worldwide.
+According to Spherical Insights, the quantum computing market size will exceed $143 billion by 2032, growing at a CAGR of 26.5%.
+The early adoption of quantum-based technologies in the finance sector is expected to fuel the market’s growth worldwide.